 Prefer video?
 Watch it here:

 Introduction – Why REITs?

 Real Estate Investment Trusts, or REITs for short, are an efficient and effective way to get exposure to the real estate market to diversify one's investment portfolio without buying physical property.
-Better yet, REIT ETFs provide broad exposure to national and international commercial and residential real estate markets, allowing investors to avoid the idiosyncratic risks of local real estate markets inherent with owning property.
+Better yet, REIT ETFs provide broad exposure to national and international commercial and residential real estate markets by pooling investor capital and diversifying their real estate buys, thereby allowing investors to avoid the idiosyncratic risks of local real estate markets inherent with owning property.

 VNQ – Vanguard Real Estate ETF